jefforshalick/jefforshalick.com-Lowkey/content/not-work/_index.md

 ---
-title: "Not Work"
+title: "Jeff Orshalick | Not Work"
 header: "💃 Not Work"
-draft: false
 ---
 Here, you can find some things I've done from my time off-the-clock.